Leszek0511/C-GWBasic-Mainframe/README.md

 ## In English

+My site is live on &ensp; <a href="https://leszek0511.github.io/C-GWBasic-Mainframe/">https://leszek0511.github.io/C-GWBasic-Mainframe/</a> <br>

 You can find sample topics here, for schools with codes that you can expand, replace modules with your own or extract some of them when creating your own programs. <br>

 Menu explanation: <br>